 How the Clapham alkali attack and manhunt for suspect Abdul Ezedi has unfolded

-The suspect in the south London alkali attack is on the run and the police manhunt for him is in its fourth day.
+The suspect in the south London alkali attack is on the run and the police manhunt for him is in its sixth day.

-Abdul Ezedi, 35, who has “significant injuries to the right side of his face”, was last seen at Tower Hill Underground Station on Wednesday around two hours after the attack in Clapham, south London.
+Abdul Ezedi, 35, who has “significant injuries to the right side of his face”, was last seen passing the Unilever building near Blackfriars Station and heading towards Victoria Embankment on Wednesday, more than two hours after the attack in Clapham, south London.

 Here’s a timeline of how events have unfolded so far: